darrylwest/node-file-utils/README.md

 # Node File Utils
 - - -

-A simple set of file utility classes.
+A simple set of file utility and mock classes.

 ## Installation